Parity P

 In computational complexity theory, the complexity class ⊕P (pronounced "parity P") is the class of decision problems solvable by a nondeterministic Turing machine in polynomial time, where the acceptance condition is that the number of accepting computation paths is odd.
 An example of a ⊕P problem is "does a given graph have an odd number of perfect matchings?"
 The class was defined by Papadimitriou and Zachos in 1983.

+An example of a ⊕P-complete problem (under many-one reductions) is ⊕SAT: given a Boolean formula, is the number of its satisfying assignments odd?
+This follows from the Cook–Levin theorem because the reduction is parsimonious.

 ⊕P is a counting class, and can be seen as finding the least significant bit of the answer to the corresponding #P problem.
 The problem of finding the most significant bit is in PP. PP is believed to be a considerably harder class than ⊕P; for example, there is a relativized universe (see oracle machine) where P = ⊕P ≠ NP = PP = EXPTIME, as shown by Beigel, Buhrman, and Fortnow in 1998.

 While Toda's theorem shows that PPP contains PH, P⊕P is not known to even contain NP.
 However, the first part of the proof of Toda's theorem shows that BPP⊕P contains PH.
 Lance Fortnow has written a concise proof of this theorem.

-⊕P contains the graph isomorphism problem, and in fact this problem is low for ⊕P. It also trivially contains UP, since all problems in UP have either zero or one accepting paths.
+⊕P contains the graph automorphism problem, and in fact this problem is low for ⊕P. It also trivially contains UP, since all problems in UP have either zero or one accepting paths.
 More generally, ⊕P is low for itself, meaning that such a machine gains no power from being able to solve any ⊕P problem instantly.

 The ⊕ symbol in the name of the class may be a reference to use of the symbol ⊕ in Boolean algebra to refer the exclusive disjunction operator.
 This makes sense because if we consider "accepts" to be 1 and "not accepts" to be 0, the result of the machine is the exclusive disjunction of the results of each computation path.